 Early Childhood Education Program

-In accordance with our philosophy statement and mission, our program focuses on:
+In accordance with our philosophy statement and mission, our Early Education Program focuses on:

-- Supporting children by emphasizing the context of family, culture, community and society.
+Supporting students by emphasizing family, culture, community, and society.

 If you would like to volunteer with our Early Childhood Education Program, please complete the Volunteer Interest Form on the Volunteer page.